unfiltered/unfiltered/oauth2/README.md

      object YourAuthorizationServer
         extends AuthorizationServer
-        with YourClients with YourTokens with YourHost
+        with YourClients with YourTokens with YourContainer

 An execute as a Plan.

      http.filter(Authorization(YourAuthorizationServer))

 ### Protection